AzureAD/microsoft-authentication-library-common-for-android/README.md

 contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ### Android Studio Build Requirement
-Please note that this project uses [Lombok](https://projectlombok.org/) internally and while using Android Studio you will also need to install [Lobmok Plugin](https://plugins.jetbrains.com/plugin/6317-lombok) to get the project to build successfully within Android Studio.
+Please note that this project uses [Lombok](https://projectlombok.org/) internally and while using Android Studio you will need to install [Lobmok Plugin](https://plugins.jetbrains.com/plugin/6317-lombok) to get the project to build successfully within Android Studio.